 For a long time, I believed that my Birth Trauma was my fault.
 I believed I was weak, not strong like other women.
 I believed that I should have been able to cope with birth like every other woman who has birthed a baby.
 I believed that I must have been an awful person, a bad mother, an awful wife.
 I believed that the way I was treated was because I must have been a difficult patient.
 Then I realised that I wasn’t an awful person, I never had been.
 I wasn’t a bad mother but a traumatised one struggling physically and mentally to cope.
 I wasn’t an awful wife, but instead a wife desperate for love, help and support.
 I wasn’t a difficult patient, instead, those who should have cared for and protected me were cruel, and unkind and chose to hurt and neglect me instead.
 No, it wasn’t my fault.
 It was a cruel mix of circumstances, lack of proper care and situations beyond my control that was at fault.

 No, Birth Trauma isn’t your fault, knowing and truly believing this will be the biggest bridge on your road to recovery you will ever take.

 Find what works for you

 Whatever you find that does work use it to make you stronger.
-There are no right or wrong’s because everyone is unique.
-Your ‘right’ of practicing mindfulness may be someone else’s ‘wrong’.
+There is no right or wrong because everyone is unique.
+Your ‘right’ of practising mindfulness may be someone else’s ‘wrong’.
 So look around, stop and test things out, if it doesn’t feel right move on till you find what works for you.

 and finally…….Share your story